EpsilonNought117/apac/README.md

-﻿# LibAPAC
+﻿# libapac - library for arbitrary precision arithmetic in C

-**LibAPAC** is a high-performance, single-threaded, arbitrary-precision arithmetic library.
+**libapac** is a high-performance, single-threaded, arbitrary-precision arithmetic library written for C.

 ---